BingqiangZhou/Learning-Interactive-Multi-Object-Segmentation/README.md

 ### 3.2 modify config file

 setting the path of voc2012 and whether use GPU in `./config/MOS.yaml`.
+(Tips: On this file, you can change the configuration of dataset, loss, network and so on.)

 ```bash
 # line 8-9